Surround yourself with really good people. I think that’s an important thing. Because the people you surround yourself are a reflection of you.

 At the state level there were some decent people standing as Independents, including Hetty Johnson (the founder and CEO of Bravehearts) Mick Kosenko and Rick Flori.

 Mick Kosenko, an internationally renowned tattooist had fallen victim to anti-association law introduced by the Newman Government.
-The law provided that when two or more people from the same motorcycle club gather together, it is an offence.
+The law provided that when two or more people from the same motorcycle club gather together it is a criminal offence.
 As a result, Mick’s business suffered and meant that (as a member of a club) he could be arrested if the next customer to walk through the door was also a club member.
 Mick was very popular in the community and nominated for the seat of Pine Rivers.

 Rick Flori was a former cop and much celebrated whistle blower.
 He came to fame by releasing video footage of a member of the public being assaulted by police in an unprovoked attacked by police officers.